Vivek Shraya: Media and visual arts

 Shraya has created five short films that have screened at festivals across Canada and internationally.
 In 2016, she released a photo series, Trisha, featuring old photos of her mother displayed alongside contemporary re-creations of the images with Shraya herself as the subject.
 This project has been shown in galleries across North America and a digital version of Trisha has circulated internationally.

-Before coming out as a trans woman on February 15, 2016, Shraya made the film, Seeking Single White Male on August 1, 2010.
+Before coming out as trans on February 15, 2016, Shraya made the film, Seeking Single White Male on August 1, 2010.
 This film depicts a set of pictures of Shraya increasingly altering her features to those more associated with a Caucasian person.
 The images depict the bleaching of her brown hair to blonde in addition to the constant use of blue eye contacts over her brown eyes.
 In a post on her website just over two years after the original post, Shraya shares that the purpose behind the film was “to show how the internalization of racism can manifest externally.”
 An analysis of Seeking Single White Male completed in June 2019 reveals that “The comments incorporated into this video clearly address the existence of racialized conceptions of desirability within the gay community in Ontario, Canada.”
 Prior to 2010, Shraya altered her appearance to appear more Caucasian in response to the “racialized conceptions of desirability” in the Edmonton gay bars that she frequented.
 Seeking Single White Male has been shown in multiple screenings including the Vancouver Queer Film Festival in 2011 and the Reel Asian International Film Festival in Toronto, ON in 2012.

 Shraya's first theatrical work debuted on February 18, 2020.
-The work is called "How to Fail as a Popstar," chronicling "her journey to 'not quite' pop music superstardom.
+The work is called How to Fail as a Popstar, chronicling "her journey to 'not quite' pop music superstardom.
 A reflection on the power of pop culture, dreams, disappointments and self-determination, this astonishing performance is a triumph in finding one’s authentic voice."
 The play includes original songs written and performed by Shraya.

 In 2020, Shraya partnered with Pantene on their global Hair Has No Gender Project, highlighting the importance of hair in a trans or gender non-binary person's identity and transition.
 The campaign's film included a conversation about self-expression and familial support between Shraya and her father, Mohan Bilgi.

+Shraya has also composed music for the television series Sort Of.
+Alongside Emily Persich, Moël, Terrell Morris, Shan Vincent de Paul and Ceréna, she won the Canadian Screen Award for Best Original Music in a Comedy Series at the 11th Canadian Screen Awards in 2023.

 Personal life

-Vivek Shraya identifies as bisexual.
-On February 15, 2016, Shraya also came out as transgender and announced via her Facebook account that she is now using she/her pronouns.
+Shraya is bisexual.
+On February 15, 2016, she came out as transgender.